Faculty Peer Mentoring Program for Study Abroad

 - Mentee's statement of interest, including any previous experience abroad, as well as goals to be acheived (these goals could include the following: gaining experience in leading groups; interacting with partner institutions; expanding knowledge of host country; and developing a plan for a future study abroad experience tailored to CCU students)

 - Name of 2015 short-term study abroad program for which the Mentee is applying

 - Brief memo from all program leaders for the 2015 program supporting the mentee’s desire to participate, as well as identifying the program leader who has agreed to serve as mentor

 - Consideration should be given to gender balance in program leader selection when possible.
 If this cannot be done, then note briefly how the lack of gender diversity would be managed on the travel experience

-- Statement from the department chair or college dean supporting the program that the mentee is interested in leading in the 2014 – 2015 academic year
+- Statement from the department chair or college dean supporting the potential for the program that the mentee is interested in leading in the 2015 – 2016 or 2016- 2017 academic year

-Deadline & Processing: Applications should be submitted in the Office of International Programs in the Jackson Student Center 109 by January 23, 2015.
-All applications will be reviewed by the International Programs Committee, the Office of International Programs, and the Executive Director of Global Initiatives and the results of their recommendations for support will be sent to the Provost for final approval, based on available funding.
+Deadline & Processing: Applications must be submitted in the Office of International Programs in the Jackson Student Center 109 by January 23, 2015.
+All applications will be reviewed by the International Programs Committee, the Office of International Programs, and the Associate Provost for Global Initiatives and the results of their recommendations for support will be sent to the Provost for final approval, based on available funding.
 Program awards will be limited to $4,000, or the actual program costs of the respective program upon which the recipient will serve as mentee, whichever is lower.
 Awards will be processed through the Office of International Programs.
 It is expected that up to 2 awards will be made in Spring 2015.